randyrollofson/GlobalSynth/README.md

 # GlobalSynth
 Copyright © 2017 Randy Rollofson

-GlobalSynth is a synthesizer built with JavaScript and uses the Web Audio API.
+GlobalSynth is a synthesizer written in JavaScript and uses the Web Audio API.
 The synth runs completely inside the web browser (Chrome is recommended), no additional software is required.

+## How To Use
+Run index.html and GlobalSynth will open in a new browser tab.

 **Update:**
 GlobalSynth is currently playable with computer keys "awsedftgyhujkolp;'" which correspond to pitchs C3-F4.